vituri/mapperGUI/README.md

 These last two will give an error if you have non-numeric columns.
 Use the "Exclude columns?" to exclude these.

-For data that are not "geometric" (like the diabetes dataset), it is commom to use the zscore normalization.
+For data that is not "geometric" (like the diabetes dataset), it is commom to use the zscore normalization.

 Check, for example, https://www.codecademy.com/articles/normalization for details.